Avri Levitan: Career

 In 2001, Levitan performed on the viola at the Women's League Hall with Yonatan Zak, who performed on the piano.
 The Jerusalem Post reviewer Ury Eppstein wrote, "Levitan, young and obviously talented, displayed pure intonation and a warm singing tone, more than one commonly hears from this often pale-sounding instrument.
 His rendition of Schubert's 'Arpeggione Sonata' was animated and flowing, sensitive to many of the work's subtleties, indicating a remarkable degree of musicality."

 His 2009 album was a BBC Music Magazine Awards nominee, and he also received a 2012 Royal Philharmonic Society Music Awards nomination.
 Levitan toured with the Nordic Symphony Orchestra under the direction of Anu Tali, performing Max Bruch's Kol Nidrei at the Vienna Konzerthaus Großer Saal.

 In 2009, Levitan conceived of Musethica with Carmen Marcuello and launched it in 2012 in Zaragoza, Spain.
 Musethica merges the words "music" and "aesthetics".
 According to The Jerusalem Post, "The central tenet of the project is to create a model for gifted music students to perform on a regular basis for different audiences, principally for people who do not typically attend traditional concert halls."
 Musethica is now also active in Berlin, Germany.

 Documentary

-The documentary film k.364, by Douglas Gordon, tells Levitan's story, as well as that of fellow Israeli musician Roi Shiloah.
+The documentary film k.364, by Douglas Gordon, tells Levitan's story and that of fellow Israeli musician Roi Shiloah.

 k.364 was also produced as a video installation with multiple screens.

 Personal life

 Levitan is Jewish.
-His wife is Dafna Levitan, a pianist, and he has a son.
+He is married to the Swedish violinist Maria Winiarski, and they have three children.